On gap rigidity problems for compact Hermitian symmetric spaces: The affine-algebraicity of the Chow space and a weaker version of gap rigidity

 Hence the (weaker) gap rigidity holds if there is a $P$-invariant Zariski open subset $\mathcal{O}_o=Gr(\dim(X),T_o(M))-\mathcal{Z}_o$ for some $P$-invariant hypersurface $\mathcal{Z}_o$ such that $[T_o(X)]\in \mathcal{O}_o$. \end{proof}

-\begin{remark} We didn't find a conceptual proof on the Lie bracket generating condition $(\dag)$ independent of the classification and we can observe that $(H_2)$-condition is sufficient but not necessary, since for example $\mathbb{P}^2\times \mathbb{P}^2 \subset G(3,3)$ by standard embedding is a $(H_1)$-subspace satisfying the Lie bracket generating condition but it's not $H_2$. \end{remark}
+\begin{remark} We did not find a conceptual proof on the Lie bracket generating condition $(\dag)$ independent of the classification and we can observe that $(H_2)$-condition is sufficient but not necessary, since for example $\mathbb{P}^2\times \mathbb{P}^2 \subset G(3,3)$ by standard embedding is a $(H_1)$-subspace satisfying the Lie bracket generating condition but it is not $H_2$. \end{remark}